2DevsStudio/2Devs-EquipmentEffects/README.md

 - Executing commands
 - NBT support
 - WorldGuard Support
-- One Item Per File(seperate files for each item)
 - Support for projectiles

 Note: Thanks to https://github.com/kawaii for all suggestions <3